 - Preheat the oven to 400 F/ 200 C/ gas mark 6.

-- Heat up the oil, add the onion, celery and cranberries and fry on a low heat for a couple of minutes.
-Add the wine and continue frying until it has evaporated, stirring occasionally.
+- Heat up the oil, add the onion, celery and cranberries and fry over a low heat for a couple of minutes.
+Add the wine and continue frying for another minute stirring occasionally.
 Remove from the heat and leave to cool.

 - In a blender process the meat to obtain a lumpy mixture (don't over process).
 Transfer into a large bowl, add spices, seasoning, chestnuts, onion mixture, parsley and breadcrumbs and combine thoroughly using your fingers (easier to do than with a spoon).
-Tip the mixture into an oven proof dish and spread loosely without pressing too much (the stuffing should be lumpy).
-Bake for about 40 minutes.
+Tip the mixture into a medium casserole dish and spread loosely without pressing too much (the stuffing should be lumpy).
+Bake for 40 minutes.